Sustainability is a word that’s on everyone’s lips these days, isn’t it? Even Prince Harry’s this morning – which is great news…

 So we thought we’d look at environmentally friendly alternatives to your usual holiday, or day out, essentials.
 They’re just as good – even better – than standard travel items.
 And your leisure time feels even more rewarding when you’re truly kind to the world around you.

-This is a given really, but the humble tote is a versatile little lifesaver when you’re out on the road.
-As well as being handy for shopping outings, obviously, they’ve also got a whole range of other uses.
-You can use one to keep your electronics and valuables together in your rucksack..
-Or to carry your lunch on a day of exploring – even to separate washing.
-They’re small, easily foldable, and you can pack a surprising amount inside them.
+This is a given really, but a heavy-duty canvas backpack is a versatile little lifesaver when you’re out on the road as well as a home.
+They keep your items safe as well as equally distributed while wearing one.
+As well as being handy for traveling, obviously, they’ve also got a whole range of other uses.
+You can use one to keep your electronics and valuables together in your rucksack.
+Or to carry a picnic lunch in on a day of exploring or even to use to separate washing.
+You can use your backpack for many of your everyday uses such as for carrying school supplies so you’re getting the most out of your purchase.

 Keepcup

 Most of us have one of these, don’t we, but it’s worth restating their usefulness on any kind of trip.
 They’re available in a range of sustainable materials too now, including bamboo, at an affordable price.
 They’re the perfect way to ‘have your coffee and drink it’ on the road, without having to resort to takeaway cups.
-And you can also use them for water, soft drinks and juice – even a quick sneaky wine, if you feel like it!
+You can also use them for water, soft drinks, and juice – even a quick sneaky wine if you feel like it!

 Reusable cutlery